-Do you want to paint the walls?
-Hope to install a one-of-a-kind closet system?
-What about hanging paintings and other wall decor?
-If you’re tired of living in a vanilla box where you can’t make any changes, buying a home could help you achieve your dreams of finally feeling settled, according to Emily Sachs Wong, a realtor with @properties.
+While a rented space comes with rules, buying a property in Chicago gives you the freedom to make the space your own.
+If you’re tired of living in a place where you can’t make any changes, buying a home could help you achieve your dreams of finally feeling settled, according to Emily Sachs Wong, a realtor with @properties.
 With no landlord to set the rules or hold onto your security deposit, you can curate the home and atmosphere of your dreams.

 See Better Returns on Investment

-Buying property in Chicago means you’re building credit.
-Investing in real estate and growing your owned assets is great idea if you can afford the costs of home ownership and have the funds for a downpayment.
-While appreciation on your home is not guaranteed, paying your mortgage promises to increase your credit health.
+If you have a good credit score, buying property in Chicago and consistently paying your mortgage can help you continue building credit.
+Growing your owned assets and investing in real estate is a great idea if you can afford the costs of home ownership and have the funds for a downpayment.
+While home appreciation isn’t guaranteed, paying your mortgage promises to increase your credit health.
 This financial decision also gives you something to leverage if ever you need a loan.

-Many Chicagoans have deep pride and love for their city, so buying a home could facilitate deeper connections with your neighbors and your local community.
+Many Chicagoans have deep pride and love for their city, and buying a more permanent home could facilitate deeper connections with your neighbors and local community.
 “When you rent, the entire feeling of where you live is more transient,” Sachs Wong stated.
 “But when you own a condo or house, typically everyone around you is also an owner, so they’re more committed to the streets and vibe of the area.”